hernantz/blog/content/its-the-competition-stupid.md

 zombies supporting visions that sometimes they don't fully understand or have the interest in scrutenizing them.

-This hyprocrisy is a golden oportunity for aspiring leaders to influense people desires and discontent.
+This hyprocrisy is a golden oportunity for aspiring leaders to influense people's desires and discontent.

 Political campaigns nowadays are not that different from marketing campaings, where ideas of a "better nation" or "let me solve all your problems for free"